-Campers live in a cabin with their peers and two to three trained counselors.
+Campers travel in a walking group with their peers and two to three trained counselors.
 They spend most of their day experiencing exciting new camp activities together.
 Camp activities include swimming, archery, a high ropes course, a climbing wall, hiking, cooking, ranch animal care, arts and crafts, and so much more!
 Through these activities and interactions, our campers learn to be responsible and thoughtful individuals.

 The following criteria are provided to assist you in determining if your camper will be successful at Camp Bob Waldorf at this time.
 Our top priority is the physical and emotional safety of all members of the camp community.
 Children who exhibit the following behaviors are evaluated further to ensure they are ready to take part in a residential camp experience.